mntone/Monotor/readme.md

 # Monotor

-This is The next generation DirectShow Viewer/Recorder.
+This is the next generation DirectShow Viewer/Recorder.

 ## License

-These software is under LGPLv3.
+BaseClasses and Audio Mix-down Filter is under LGPLv3.

+Monotor is under GPLv3.

 ## § BaseClasses (DirectShow Filter Support)

 I create the BaseClasses for DirectShow with new C++ format.

 ## § Audio Mix-down Filter (DirectShow Filter Transform)

 This filter can tranform 5.1 ch audio into 2 ch audio.

+## § Monotor (DirectShow Capture Viewer/Recorder)

+This is DirectShow viewer and recorder.